 3.8.
-ARCHAEOLOGICAL RESOURCES
+Archaeological Resources

-Archaeological resources are defined in 30 CFR § 550.105 as "any material remains of human life or activity that are at least 50 years of age and that are of archaeological interest."
+Archaeological resources are defined in 30 C.F.R. § 550.105 as "any material remains of human life or activity that are at least 50 years of age and that are of archaeological interest."
 Archaeological resources on the OCS can be divided into two types: prehistoric and historic.
 Detailed descriptions of these resource types are provided in Chapter 4.13 of the Multisale EIS and 2018 SEIS.
-The following information is a summary of these descriptions, which are incorporated by reference into this SEA.
+The following information is a summary of these descriptions, which are hereby incorporated by reference into this SEA.